RavinSG/obsidian-cyber/Attack Surface.md

-All the potential vulnerabilities that a threat actor could exploit
+All the potential vulnerabilities that a threat actor could exploit.

+These vulnerabilities can be exploited by using a [[Threat Vector]]